 What is genetically modified seafood?

 Genetically modified seafood takes DNA from an eel-like fish and combines it with salmon DNA to make the fish grow faster.
-The U.S. Food and Drug Administration approved the sale of a genetically modified salmon in the fall of 2015, but it will not be commercially available for a few years.
+The U.S. Food and Drug Administration approved the sale of a genetically modified salmon in the fall of 2015.

 What are dairy dehorning and polled genetics?